 NATIONAL AWKWARD MOMENTS DAY

-Today, March 18th, we celebrate National Awkward Moments Day.
-A day that every person can relate to as we have all had our own awkward moments from time to time.
-They are a part of life, they just “happen”.
-Today is a day to laugh at ourselves and find humor in these awkward moments.
+On March 18th, we recognize National Awkward Moments Day.
+This is an annual day that every person can relate to.
+We have all had our awkward moments from time to time.
+They are a part of life; they just happen.

 NATIONAL AWKWARD MOMENTS DAY HISTORY